gaultier/blog/kahns_algorithm.md

 ```

+### The algorithm

-And we are finally ready to implement the algorithm:
+We are finally ready to implement the algorithm:

 ```js
 function topologicalSort(adjacencyMatrix) {